MunchingRabbit/accelerate/README.md

 # Accelerate v1.0
 ![Accelerate](https://github.com/MunchingRabbit/accelerate/blob/master/accelerate.PNG)

-## MyEAN boilerplate with angular-cli
+## A MyEAN boilerplate with angular-cli
-A MySQL, Express, Angular 4 and Node implementation for developers in a hurry.
+Accelerate is a platform for developing and deploying REST-ful APIs as fast as the developers could think of them.
+It is built on MySQL, Express, Angular 4 and Node implementations, and generates all the necessary models/controllers required for REST.
+All generated models/controllers are also fully customizable to suit any additional requirements.

 ## Prerequisites
 1) Node, Express, MySQL Database and angular-cli